Students don’t remember

 ― Jim Henson

-When working with interns and trainees, my first objective is to help them manage their anxiety, so that intuition and inspiration can emerge.
+When working with interns and trainees in individual supervision, my first objective is to help them manage their anxiety, so that intuition and inspiration can emerge.
 I trust the part of the client that knows the path towards healing and the part of the supervisee that can step out of the way and allow healing to occur.